The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Other nucleoside reverse transcriptase inhibitors (NRTIs): Stavudine should not be administered in combination with zidovudine because of virologic antagonism.

 Overlapping toxicities: The combination of stavudine and didanosine is not recommended because of overlapping toxicities.
 Reported toxicities are more often reported in adults and include serious, even fatal, cases of lactic acidosis with hepatic steatosis with or without pancreatitis in pregnant women.

-Ribavirin and interferon: Hepatic decompensation (sometimes fatal) has occurred in HIV/hepatitis C virus-coinfected patients receiving combination antiretroviral therapy (cART), interferon, and ribavirin.
+Ribavirin and interferon: Hepatic decompensation (sometimes fatal) has occurred in HIV/hepatitis C virus-coinfected patients receiving combination antiretroviral therapy (ART), interferon, and ribavirin.

 Doxorubicin: Simultaneous use of doxorubicin and stavudine should be avoided.
 Doxorubicin may inhibit the phosphorylation of stavudine to its active form.

 More common: Headache, gastrointestinal disturbances, skin rashes, hyperlipidemia, and fat maldistribution.

-Less common (more severe): Peripheral sensory neuropathy is dose-related and occurs more frequently in patients with advanced HIV disease, a history of peripheral neuropathy, and in those patients receiving other drugs associated with neuropathy.
+Less common (more severe): Peripheral sensory neuropathy is dose-related and occurs more frequently in patients with advanced HIV disease, a history of peripheral neuropathy, and in patients receiving other drugs associated with neuropathy.
 Pancreatitis.
 Lactic acidosis and severe hepatomegaly with hepatic steatosis, including fatal cases, have been reported.
 The combination of stavudine with didanosine may result in enhanced toxicity (increased risk of fatal and nonfatal cases of lactic acidosis, pancreatitis, peripheral neuropathy, and hepatotoxicity), particularly in adults, including pregnant women.
 This combination should not be used for initial therapy.
 Risk factors found to be associated with lactic acidosis in adults include female gender, obesity, and prolonged nucleoside exposure.1

 Rare: Increased liver enzymes and hepatic toxicity, which may be severe or fatal.
 Neurologic symptoms including rapidly progressive ascending neuromuscular weakness are most often seen in the setting of lactic acidosis.

-Although stavudine is Food and Drug Administration (FDA)-approved for use in children, its use is limited because it carries a higher risk of side effects associated with mitochondrial toxicity and a higher incidence of lipoatrophy than other NRTIs.
+Although stavudine is Food and Drug Administration (FDA)-approved for use in children, its use is limited because it carries a higher risk of adverse effects associated with mitochondrial toxicity and a higher incidence of lipoatrophy than other NRTIs.

 Lipodystrophy and Metabolic Abnormalities